Eastern states push back at rule of law conditions on funds

 One senior EU source said: "There is already an implicit conditionality in the process: you have to take the common rules, or you don't get money, this is about being a community.
 The debate is around whether we should make that conditionality explicit."

-Diplomats insist a key issue is what will be the legal basis for such a conditionality and who will be trusted enough by member states to make an assessment an whether a country adheres to EU rules.
+Diplomats insist a key issue is what will be the legal basis for such a conditionality and who will be trusted enough by member states to make an assessment on whether a country adheres to EU rules.

-"If you want to assess something, you have to have objective measures," Szymanski said, pointing out that the macroeconomic conditionality for EU funds is easier to asses.
+"If you want to assess something, you have to have objective measures," Szymanski said, pointing out that the macroeconomic conditionality for EU funds is easier to assess.

 The Pole also wondered which would be a "legitimate institution" to make such a conclusive assessment with "huge consequences".

-Diplomats from possibly targeted countries argue that the notion is "totally politically motivated", because it suggests linking respect of rule of law specifically to cohesion funds, crucial for poorer countries like Hungary and Poland, which have had serious run-ins with the EU executive.
+Diplomats from possibly-targeted countries argue that the notion is "totally politically motivated", because it suggests linking respect of rule of law specifically to cohesion funds, crucial for poorer countries like Hungary and Poland, which have had serious run-ins with the EU executive.

 Some argue instead that conditionality should apply to all EU countries, and suggest that the assessment should not be done by the European Commission, but another organisation or through peer-review.

-"It should not only concern cohesion policy," said one diplomat, adding, "we need an objective framkework that is applied to everybody."
+"It should not only concern cohesion policy," said one diplomat, adding, "we need an objective framework that is applied to everybody."

 Others argue it should not focus on sanctions, but rather funds should be used to make judiciaries more independent and more effective.